rbott/ganeti-os-simpleimage/README.md

 ## Requirements

 ganeti-os-simpleimage requires plain Python 3.6+ without any extra modules.
 However, you need `dd` for raw images and `qemu-img` for qcow2 images installed on your Ganeti machine.

+## Supported Environments

-Currently this OS provider has only been tested in a KVM environment!
+This OS provider has been tested with the following environments:

+- Hypervisors: KVM
+- Disk templates: plain, file (others are untested as of yet, but should work)

 ## Installation